superduper-io/superduper/README.md

 ---
 <p style="color:red"><strong>Important Announcement !</strong></p>

-On the 15th of November we are going to officially launch SuperDuperDB with the release of v0.1.
+On the 15th of November, we are going to officially launch SuperDuperDB with the release of v0.1.
 The release will include:
 * Integration of major SQL databases, including PostgreSQL, MySQL, SQLite, DuckDB, BigQuery, Snowflake, and many more.
 * Massive overhaul of the docs
 * Revamped and modularized testing suite